Dynatrace/OneAgent-SDK-for-NodeJs/README.md

 The result of `traceSQLDatabaseRequest()` is a tracer object to be used for further operations related to this trace (see [Common characteristics of tracers](#common-characteristics-of-tracers) for details).

+Besides the common APIs for outgoing tracers this tracer offers the additional method `setResultData()` which may be used to set details about the result of the database request.
+It receives an object with following properties:

+- `rowsReturned` Optional - Number of rows returned by this traced database request.
+Only positive values are allowed
+- `roundTripCount` Optional - Count of round-trips that took place.
+Only positive values are allowed

 Please note that SQL database traces are only created if they occur within some other SDK trace (e.g. incoming remote call) or an OneAgent built-in trace (e.g. incoming web request).

 **Example**